Scoliosis in adults is more common than you think.

 They also found that the benefits of bracing was directly proportional to the number of hours patients wore the back braces.

-Braces for back support, therefore, can help you deal with scoliosis.
+Lumbar compression braces, therefore, can help you deal with scoliosis.

 With Old Bones Therapy back braces for scoliosis, you will not have to em-brace scoliosis.